Shoe: Vamp

+Medial

 The medial is the part of the shoe closest to a person's center of symmetry, and the lateral is on the opposite side, away from their center of symmetry.
 This can be in reference to either the outsole or the vamp.
 Most shoes have shoelaces on the upper, connecting the medial and lateral parts after one puts their shoes on and aiding in keeping their shoes on their feet.
 In 1968, Puma SE introduced the first pair of sneakers with Velcro straps in lieu of shoelaces, and these became popular by the 1980s, especially among children and the elderly.

 The toe box is the part that covers and protects the toes.
 People with toe deformities, or individuals who experience toe swelling (such as long-distance runners) usually require a larger toe box.

 Types

-There are a wide variety of different types of shoes.
 Most types of shoes are designed for specific activities.
 For example, boots are typically designed for work or heavy outdoor use.
 Athletic shoes are designed for particular sports such as running, walking, or other sports.
 Some shoes are designed to be worn at more formal occasions, and others are designed for casual wear.
-There are also a wide variety of shoes designed for different types of dancing.
+There are also a vast variety of shoes designed for different types of dancing.
 Orthopedic shoes are special types of footwear designed for individuals with particular foot problems or special needs.
-Clinicians evaluate patient’s footwear as a part of their clinical examination.
-However, it is often based on each individual’s needs, with attention to the choice of footwear worn and if the shoe is adequate for the purpose of completing their activities of daily living.
+Clinicians evaluate patient's footwear as a part of their clinical examination.
+However, it is often based on each individual's needs, with attention to the choice of footwear worn and if the shoe is adequate for the purpose of completing their activities of daily living.
 Other animals, such as dogs and horses, may also wear special shoes to protect their feet as well.

 Depending on the activity for which they are designed, some types of footwear may fit into multiple categories.
 For example, Cowboy boots are considered boots, but may also be worn in more formal occasions and used as dress shoes.
 Hiking boots incorporate many of the protective features of boots, but also provide the extra flexibility and comfort of many athletic shoes.
 Flip-flops are considered casual footwear, but have also been worn in formal occasions, such as visits to the White House.